 The flush setting means the diamond sits into a drilled hole within the ring or shank.
 This setting is unsuitable for softer stones because the metal is hammered around the stone.
 The name flush means the diamond does not protrude from the ring and sits flush with the metal.
-This is a secure and snag-free design but it does reduce the amount of light the diamond is able to reflect.
+This is one of the best ring settings if you are looking for a secure ring which won't snag.
+However, the embedded design does reduce the amount of light the diamond is able to reflect.

 Three stone setting

 The three stone setting is really a ‘says what it does on the tin’ setting: three stones set closely together.
-The three stones supposedly represent the past, present, and future, making them a great option for engagement rings.
+The three stones supposedly represent the past, present, and future.
+This symbolic meaning makes three stone settings a great option for an engagement ring.

 The three stones can be the same size, however, it is popular to have a slightly larger central stone.
-They are usually more expensive than solitaire rings, after all, you are getting three diamonds in place of one.
-They are a great way to add a personal touch, perhaps having a couple’s birthstones on either side of a central diamond, or a coloured gem of significance.
+They are usually more expensive than solitaire rings, after all, you are getting three gemstones in place of one.
+They are a great way to add a personal touch.
+Perhaps have a couple’s birthstones on either side of a central diamond.
+Or choose the coloured gem of your anniversary month.
+Whatever the significance, a coloured gemstone can add that personal touch which makes a ring extra meaningful.
 The three stone setting also works great with any precious metal, and any diamond shape.
 They also still allow a high amount of light that can reach the stones, therefore the setting doesn’t take away from any brilliance or fire within the diamond.

 Next to these popular ring settings that are featured in a variety of Maya Magal designs, there are some others you might come across...